Author:

 Accountants must be vigilant in addressing risks related to corruption and bribery in international operations, often serving as the ethical compass for their organizations.

-Learns the in and outs of global accounting
+Learn the in and outs of global accounting

 The role of accountants in the global economy is evolving rapidly, demanding a broad skill set and adaptability.
 As businesses navigate an increasingly complex and interconnected landscape, accountants must position themselves as strategic advisors capable of addressing multifaceted challenges.